 Skrufs glassworks is a family-owned business in the Glass Kingdom in Småland in Sweden.
 This “kingdom” has traditions dating back centuries and tourists from all over the world make what can only be described as pilgrimages to the area to watch the famous Swedish glass and crystal being made.
 For many years, this glassworks has traditionally been open all year round and is a huge tourist attraction.
 Why not pay it a visit!

-At least three people are needed when LifeStone’s glass moulds are cast.
-Everyone has a special assignment and everything has to be timed correctly, right down to the last second.
-Watching a glass-blower in action is a little like watching a ballet without music.
-Incomprehensible to the uninitiated – the glass-workers moved around the master glass-blower quickly and deliberately, with precise, well-measured movements.
-Nobody speaks.
-The only thing that can be heard is the roar of the furnaces.
+At least three people have to be present when LifeStone’s glass moulds are cast.
+They all have special tasks.
+Everything has to be precision-timed, right down to the second.
+Watching a master glassblower in action is almost like watching a silent ballet.
+Incomprehensible to the uninitiated – around the master, the glassworkers move quickly and deliberately, with precise, well-measured movements.
+No one speaks.
+All that can be heard is the roar of the ovens.

-The secret behind the production process is well kept – only one person is familiar with all the component parts.
+The secret behind this production process is well kept.
+Only one person is familiar with every part of the technique.

-The temperature of the melted glass in the large furnaces is as least 1200 °C – around the clock, as it must never be allowed to cool.
-If the temperature is just a few degrees wrong, it is impossible to work with the glass.
+The glass mass in the large ovens has a temperature of at least 1,200°C – around the clock; it must never be allowed to cool.
+If the temperature deviates by even a few degrees, it is impossible to work with the glass.

-Half the glass-moulding process is now complete.
-It takes three days before it is cool enough to remove from the mould.
-It then has to be cleaned, polished, blasted and engraved.
+Our glass casting process has now reached the halfway mark.
+It takes three days for the glass to be cool enough to be removed from the mould.
+It must then be cleaned, polished, blasted and engraved.

-In the shop and exhibition centre, you can purchase exclusive glass at low factory prices and see the very latest works of art from the masters’ pipes.
-Art glass signed by independent glass artists and designers is also on sale.
-A number of famous glass artists rent facilities at Strömbergshyttan in order to turn their creations into reality.
-Without the hands and skills of the masters, these artists’ ideas would remain on paper.
+At the glassworks shop and exhibition centre, you can find exclusive glass bargains at low factory prices and see the very latest masterpieces produced by the masters’ pipes.
+Without the hands and expertise of the masters, the artists’ ideas would never leave the drawing-board.